LumoSQL/lumosql/README.md

 only available in other key-value storage engines, then you may find LumoSQL interesting.

+In [Phase II of LumoSQL](./doc/LumoSQL-PhaseII-Announce.md) we are building on the existing optional per-row checksums to add per-row [Attribute-Based Encryption (ABE)](https://en.wikipedia.org/wiki/Attribute-based_encryption) and much more.

-In LumoSQL 0.4 there are currently three LumoSQL backends:
+In the existing LumoSQL 0.4 there are currently three LumoSQL backends:

 * the default SQLite Btree storage system
 * [LMDB](https://github.com/LMDB/lmdb)
 * [the Berkley Database](https://en.wikipedia.org/wiki/Berkeley_DB)

-in the [next phase of LumoSQL](./doc/LumoSQL-PhaseII-Announce.md) we are building on the existing optional per-row checksums to add per-row RBAC encryption and more.

 LumoSQL has a build and benchmarking tool for comparing vanilla SQLite versions and configurations with each other, as well as comparing the performance of